The P2EP 2017 Internships have been posted here.

-Here's the agenda for the 2016 Summer Research Symposium:
+Here's the agenda from the 2016 Summer Research Symposium:

 When: Wednesday, July 27, 2016 | 10:00 a.m. - 4:00 p.m.